Louisiana Creole: Origins and historical development

-The boundaries of historical Louisiana were first shaped by the French, then in statehood after 1812 took on its modern form.
-By the time of the Louisiana Purchase by the U.S in 1803, the boundaries came to include most of the Central U.S, ranging from present-day Montana; parts of North Dakota, Wyoming, Colorado; all of South Dakota, Nebraska, and Kansas; part of Southeast Texas; all of Oklahoma; most of Missouri and Arkansas; as well as Louisiana.
+The boundaries of historical Louisiana were first shaped by the French, then, in statehood after 1812, took on its modern form.
+By the time of the Louisiana Purchase by the U.S. in 1803, the boundaries came to include most of the Central United States, ranging from present-day Montana; parts of North Dakota, Wyoming, Colorado; all of South Dakota, Nebraska, and Kansas; part of Southeast Texas; all of Oklahoma; most of Missouri and Arkansas; as well as Louisiana.

 In 1978, researchers located a document from a murder trial in the colonial period that acknowledges the existence of Louisiana Creole.
 The documentation does not include any examples of orthography or structure.

 In an 1807 document, a grammatical description of the language is included in the experiences of an enslaved woman recorded by C.C.
 Robin.
-This was prior to arrival in Louisiana of French-speaking colonists and enslaved Africans from Saint-Domingue; the whites and free people of color (also French speaking), were refugees from the Haitian Revolution, that had established the first empire in the western hemisphere.
+This was prior to arrival in Louisiana of French-speaking colonists and enslaved Africans from Saint-Domingue; the whites and free people of color (also French-speaking) were refugees from the Haitian Revolution, which had established the first empire in the Western Hemisphere.
 The statements collected from Robin showed linguistic features that are now known to be typical of Louisiana Creole.

-The term “Criollo” appears in legal court documents during the Spanish colonial period (1762-1803); the Spanish reference to the language stated that the language was used among enslaved people and whites.
+The term Criollo ("Creole") appears in legal court documents during the Spanish colonial period (1762–1803); the Spanish reference to the language stated that it was used among enslaved people and whites.

 The importation of enslaved Africans increased after France ceded the colony to Spain in 1763, following France's defeat by Great Britain in the Seven Years' War in Europe.
 Some Spaniards immigrated to the colony, but it was dominated by French language and culture.
 Like South Carolina, Louisiana had a "minority" population of Africans that greatly outnumbered the European settlers, including those white Creoles born in the colony.